 By Robert Weahkee and all carved of antler.
 Left to right: an owl 4 inches tall $145.
 A double owl 5 inches, $300.
 A raccoon 3.5 inches high and $110.
 A rabbit measuring 2 5/8 inches high and $160.

 A cowrie shell turtle by Silvan Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 A jasper eagle set upon an abalone shell base, carved by Bryant Yunie.
 Just over 1.75 inches long and $42.
-A red spiny oyster shell shrew by Dee Edaakie, measuring 2 inches long and $110.
+A red spiny oyster shell badger by Dee Edaakie, measuring 2 inches long and $110.

 Three views of a nicely detailed carving of an eagle with a snake in its talons.
 (Click for larger views).
 By Wilfred Cheama, this one has a wingspan of just under 2.25 inches and is $240.

 A terrific serpentine lizard carved by Eric Cheama.
 This reptile measures 3 5/8 inches long and is $90.
-The spiny oyster shell fox in the next two photos was carved by Roy Davis, Navajo.
-1 7/8 inches long and $40.
+A marble panda bear by Ron Lunasee, 2 inches long and $55.
+A marble mountain lion by Herbert Halate, 3 1/8 inches long and SOLD.

 We frequently get asked if we have pouches or bags for the carvings but over the past some years they have been hard come by, but we do now.
 The fabric bags at left are Tibetan and are $2.50 each.
 We can send photos and details of others we have.